oblinger/HookAnchorApp/AT/@Eli Oblinger/ELI.md

 ## Truck Videos

-- [ ] obs:  find out how to move todo item around

-[ ] Top 10 Crane Accident & Heavy Lifting Equipments Fails Caught On Camera  https://youtu.be/YumRTZkleyw
+- [ ] Top 10 Crane Accident & Heavy Lifting Equipments Fails Caught On Camera  https://youtu.be/YumRTZkleyw
 - [ ] 75 000 h.p.
 The Biggest Nuclear Icebreaker     https://youtu.be/bKaVhXn49xY
 - [ ] Top 10 Biggest Bulldozers Used In The World   https://youtu.be/hIFtJN3sEXE
 - [ ] I hope you can turn off the volume on this one.
 It is pretty annoying. https://youtu.be/oNvjpE-Q308